 Licensees typically include people such as family members, friends and social guests who are asked by the owner to come to the premises for non-business reasons and stay there for a period of time.

 Even when a property owner deals with licensees, he or she is still responsible for repairing hazardous conditions and performing adequate maintenance on the premises.
 It should be noted, however, that owners are generally only liable to harmed licensees for known dangers — not dangers of which they should have been aware.

 Invitees are those who are asked to come to the property and stay there for a period of time for business purposes.
 For instance, customers at retail stores are considered invitees because the store usually “invites” the public to come on the premises to purchase goods.

 People entering the premises as invitees should be aware that the property owner owes them the highest level of care.
 Commercial business owners are expected to check their properties and warn customers of unsafe conditions.
 Such owners who fail to properly inspect their property can be held liable under the law for any injuries incurred by others.

-Naples injury attorneys like Ryan Kuhl at The Kelleher Firm can help you or your loved ones seek the just compensation deserved to cover things such as lost wages, medical bills, pain and suffering and even wrongful death.
+Naples injury attorney, Ryan Kuhl, can help you or your loved ones seek the just compensation deserved to cover things such as lost wages, medical bills, pain and suffering and even wrongful death.
 Contact us today to discuss your case.